abhinavprakash199/Advanced-Physical-Design-using-OpenLane-SKY130/README.md

 ### SoC design and openLANE
 ---
-The 3 important factors in ASIC design process are,
+The 3 important factors in Digital ASIC Design process are,
-1. RTL designs
-2. EDA tools
-3. Process design Kits (PDKs)
+1. RTL(Register Transfer Level) designs {*many RTL design is available in opensource like `librecores.org`,`openecores.org`,`github.com`*}
+2. EDA(Electronic Design Automation) tools {*many EDA tools are available like spice simulator, sis, magic, etc but now a days Qflow, openROAD, openLANE are used*}
+3. PDKs(Process Design Kits) data {*130nm PDK is provided by skywater *}

-And openLANE has made them OPENSOURCE !
+*openLANE has beign made OPENSOURCE !*
+- The main objective of **ASIC Design Flow** is to take the design from RTL to GDS tool which is the final format used for the final layouts.
+It as also called as **Automated PnR** or **Physical Implemantation**